A fan’s guide – the club from early doors to today

 Never relegated, a logistical impossibility at the time, Stenhousemuir fell back after the 1975 Scottish League restructure that created smaller divisions.
 No longer able to hide among 20 teams, the Warriors kept a low profile in the third tier until the arrival of a certain Terry Christie as manager in 1992.

 In his trademark duffle coat and still a school headmaster, Christie had worked wonders at little Meadowbank during the 1980s.
 There his mainstay in defence was Graeme Armstong.
 Christie signed him up straight away.
-Having steered Stenhousemuir to third place in the third tier in his first full season, thus avoiding the fourth tier being created in 1994-95, Christie had his players perform miracles to beat St Johnstone 4-0 and Aberdeen 2-0 in the Scottish Cup.
+Having steered Stenhousemuir to third place in the third tier in his first full season, thus avoiding the fourth tier that was being created in 1994-95, Christie had his players perform miracles to beat St Johnstone 4-0 and Aberdeen 2-0 in the Scottish Cup.

 Reaching the quarter-finals for the first time since 1950, Stenhousemuir duly fell to Hibernian – but a fire had been lit.
 The following season, joined by former Chelsea star Eamonn Bannon who pulled strings at the back, the Warriors won through to the final of the Scottish Challenge Cup.